 It is my intention to produce images within which a visual event, such as a gestural mark or form, can simultaneously declare its individual character, while demonstrating a dynamic connection to others.
 This requires the integration of a variety of media and approaches, and enables the work to evolve in a non-linear fashion, allowing me to integrate visual elements produced under different circumstances and at different times.
 Each impulse within the work is something to work with and to work against.
 If anything, a finished image is the embodiment of a transformational process, in which the tensions between diverse, and even oppositional, elements gain some form of resolution within which the dynamic characteristics latent within each are enhanced through interaction with others.
 The work is made because, and in spite, of my intentions.

-I was born in 1969, and studied Fine Art at the University of Ulster and University of Central Lancashire.
+I was born in Manchester in1969, and studied Fine Art at the University of Ulster and University of Central Lancashire, under Lubaina Himid and Pete Clarke.
 I left England in 1992 and lived in Poland and the United States, before coming to China in 1995.
 I have lived in China continuously since then, spending time in several provinces before settling in Beijing in 2000.
 From 1995 onwards, I have mainly shown my work in Beijing: having had, in February 2004, the first one-person show at 798 Space.
-From 2005-2009 I was appointed as a Lecturer in Historical and Critical Studies and Fine Art Studio Lecturer by The Glasgow School of Art, becoming, in 2007, the Academic Coordinator (Programme Leader) of the its Undergraduate Programme in Contemporary Fine Art and Design, jointly run by Central Academy of Fine Arts in Beijing.
+From 2005-2009 I was appointed as a Fine Art Studio Lecturer and Lecturer in Historical and Critical Studies and by The Glasgow School of Art, becoming, in 2007, the Academic Coordinator (Programme Leader) of its Undergraduate Programme in Contemporary Fine Art and Design, jointly delivered with Central Academy of Fine Arts in Beijing.
 Since 2009, I have focused on my practice and taught Visual Art at Beijing World Youth Academy (2009-2013) and Western Academy of Beijing, and International Academy of Art and Design (China).